Prep roundup: Boyne City keeps lead in Lake Michigan Conference, stifles Elk Rapids; Hanson scores 31 for Bellaire, Barrett hits 31 for Central Lake in winning efforts

 Mancelona 47

-Bellaire: Jayden Hanson 31 points, 18 rebounds; Dawson DerreBODYr 12 points, 7 rebounds; Drake Koepke 7 points, 3 steals, 4 assists
+Bellaire: Jayden Hanson 31 points, 18 rebounds; Dawson Derrer 12 points, 7 rebounds; Drake Koepke 7 points, 3 steals, 4 assists;

 Mancelona: No stats reported.